hashicorp/field-workshops-nomad/docs/slides/multi-cloud/advanced-nomad/nomad-governance.md

 * This is a Nomad Sentinel policy that only allows the Docker and Java task drivers to be used.

 ---
+name: nomad-enterprise-audit-logging
+# Nomad Enterprise Audit Logging
+* Nomad Enterprise's [Audit Logging](https://nomadproject.io/docs/enterprise/#audit-logging) provides Nomad administrators a complete set of records for all user-issued actions in Nomad.
+* Nomad Enteprise customers can proactively identify access anomalies, ensure enforcement of their security policies, and diagnose cluster behavior by viewing preceding user operations.
+* Each audit event is captured with relevant request and response information in a JSON format that is easily digestibile and familiar to operators

+???
+* Finally, we want to talk about Nomad Enterprise's audit logging that was added in Nomad 0.11.0.

+---
 name: lab-nomad-governance
 # 👩‍💻 Nomad Enterprise Governance Lab
 * In this lab, you'll learn how to use Nomad Enterprise's governance capabilities including namespaces, resource quotas, and Sentinel policies.